Emily Carr House: Later history and restoration

 Carr House passed through the Carr family for several years, before being sold to a private owner for use as a rental property.
 The building was extensively modernized following a fire in 1938.
 In 1964, MP David Groos saved the building from demolition and turned it over to the Emily Carr Foundation three years later, for use as an art gallery and school known as the Emily Carr Arts Centre.
 In 1976, the provincial government purchased the property, and helped return the building to its original condition.

 The building was extensively restored by two different architects, undoing many of the additions and modernizations that had been added to the house since the 19th century.
-The wood finishes, mentioned by Carr, were restored from scratch, while the exterior of the house was returned to its original design and color using period photos from Emily Carr's lifetime.
-The interior of the house is faithful to the original, following the painstaking removal of layers of newer paint and wallpaper to discover the original pattern and colors used inside.
+The wood finishes, mentioned by Carr, were restored from scratch, while the exterior of the house was returned to its original design and colour using period photos from Emily Carr's lifetime.
+The interior of the house is faithful to the original, following the painstaking removal of layers of newer paint and wallpaper to discover the original pattern and colours used inside.

 Most of the original artifacts in the home have long-since been replaced; however, a handful have been recovered and restored.
 The Carr family Bible was recovered, along with some of the original pieces of hardware for the doors and windows.
 Most items from the house have been replaced with replicas, or other period artifacts — such as the piano in parlour, which was originally owned by neighbours of the Carr family.

 Carr House is currently a cultural centre celebrating Emily Carr's life through seasonal tours, rotating exhibits, programming and events.
-It is operated by a site manager and owned by the Province of British Columbia.
+It is operated by a nonprofit organization, the Carr House Community Society, and owned by the Province of British Columbia.
 Carr House is located at 207 Government Street, six blocks from Victoria's Inner Harbour and the Parliament Buildings.
-In addition to the heritage rooms, Carr House is surrounded by a Victorian styled garden.
-During the summer season Carr House is open for tours by appointment.
-Programming and events take place during the rest of the year, building upon themes of Emily Carr's life such as art and environmentalism, respect for First Nations communities, feminism, and mentorship of emerging artists and writers.
-Heritage preservation and gardening workshops are also offered.
+In addition to the heritage rooms, Carr House is surrounded by a Victorian style garden.
+Throughout the year, Carr House hosts guided tours, art workshops, writing workshops, and special events.
+Programming explores key themes of Emily Carr's life such as art, environmentalism, respect for First Nations communities, feminism, and mentorship of emerging artists and writers.